f4exb/sdrangel/plugins/channelrx/demodlora/readme.md

 This plugin has been designed to work in conjunction with the LoRa modulator plugin.
 However it can receive transmissions from the RN2483 module when the Distance Enhancement is engaged (4 FFT bins per symbol) which happens with spread factors 11 and 12.
 Il is very difficult in general to get good decodes when only one FFT bin is used by symbol.
 It has not been tested with Semtech SX127x hardware.

+This plugin is designed to experiment with chirp modulation and LoRa technique.
+It does not replace dedicated hardware for production grade links.

 Note: this plugin is available in version 5 only (since 5.2.0).

 <h2>Interface</h2>